jpniederer/Dev-eryday/_posts/2017-8-6-Weekly-Update-July-30-August-5.markdown

 categories: Dev-eryday
 ---

 GitHub doesn't count contributions made to forked repositories as an action.
 This is suprising.
 I figured that my commits to my forked MyReads repo would be enough to move my check in streak forward.
 Luckily, I verified my GitHub page and saw that my assumption was wrong and made some quick edits to this post to keep the streak alive.
 The streak really doesn't mean anything but it's nice to have solid green boxes.
 I want to get it to at least 365 before I stop committing daily.
+It's silly, but having that streak alive helps keep me motivated.

+This week I put some quality time into the [React Nanodegree][md].
+I'm around 98% through the first project and will submit it for review early next week.
+The myreads project has been solid project to get my feet wet with the nanodegree learning platform.
+Udacity provides a rubric and a few starter files and then you get to use what you learned in the course material to deliver the functionality laid out in the rubric.

 Finished
 --------